aplteam/RumbaLean/README.md

 * Allow the path to the Conga DLLs being specified as a parameter
 * Allow the specification of "rootname" (Conga)
 * Added function `Shutdown` that needs to be called in order to restart Conga
-* RumbaLean requires upfront initialisation befor Rumba can be used.
+* RumbaLean requires upfront initialisation befor Rumba can be used
 * All calls to `InitConga` are removed from the Rumba functions
-* Avoid all dependencies excepts the need of the Conga DLLs required by Rumba
+* Avoid all dependencies except the need of the Conga DLLs required by Rumba
 * Allow trapping crashes on the exit functions (`OnStart`, `OnRequest`, ...) with an alternative mechanism: by default the [APLTree](https://github.com/aplteam/apltree/wiki "Link to the APLTree home page on GitHub") class [`HandleError`](https://github.com/aplteam/HandleError "Link to the project page on GitHub") is used for this
-* Use the Conga class rather than the namespace `DRC`
+* Uses the Conga class rather than the namespace `DRC`
-* Remove namespaces that are not required: `Doc`, `DemoApp` and `WebAdmin` for the core functionality
+* Remove namespaces that are not required for Rumba's core functionality: `Doc`, `DemoApp` and `WebAdmin`
-* Remove functions from the `Admin` namespace that are not needed for the core functionality: `BuildPackage`, `BuildRelease`, `CopyFolder`, `CopyProject`, `LoadHelp`, `StartHelp` and `GetDrudgeReport`
+* Remove functions from the `Admin` namespace that are not needed for Rumba's core functionality: `BuildPackage`, `BuildRelease`, `CopyFolder`, `CopyProject`, `LoadHelp`, `StartHelp` and `GetDrudgeReport`

 Notes: